USAACE-NCOA/WebTracker/README.md

 # WebTracker
 A tracker for student data without the use of Excel.
+This tracker will enhance the workflow between the Branch 1SG, SSGL, and SGL.
+This project is an attempt at creating a product that is straight forward for the user from a single source.
+The current tracker has 10 class specific versions which creates a management nightmare.
+The goal of this project is to create one app for all users to access student data in an organized manner.
+Student data will be aligned with the class they are enrolled and viewable by branch 1SG's and SSGL's.
+This feature will be managed by a log in system of which users will be givin permissions based on position.